JuliaLang/www.julialang.org/blog/2020/05/rr.md

 There is some interesting academic thinking on high efficiency, parallel recording of shared memory applications, but nothing even close to being production ready.

-With that caveat in mind, here is some real benchmark numbers of overhead for the julia test suite.
+With that caveat in mind, here are some real benchmark numbers of overhead for the julia test suite (as seen on CI).
 The test suite mostly uses message-passing based parallelism for running multiple tests in parallel.
 Only the `threads` test incurs the shared memory overhead penalty.
 Below, we plot the overhead of recording for each test in the julia test suite.
 Over the entire test suite, the mean overhead was 50% (i.e. on average a recorded test took 50% longer than a non- recorded test, say 3s rather than 2s).
-As expected, the `threads` test is the work offender with about 600% overhead.
+As expected, the `threads` test is the worst offender with about 600% overhead.
 However, a lot of the computational benchmarks (e.g. in LinearAlgebra or SparseArrays) show very little overhead.
 This is expected, because these tests spend a lot of time in user space, which does not require any data to be recorded.